Rape victim moved to act after hearing man abused another

 She found it hard to concentrate in school, was sometimes "paralysed with anxiety" or full of anger, and did not eat properly for a year, instead hiding food in her wardrobe.

-"I was petrified of adult males and when anyone complimented me, I thought that they were going to abuse me."
+"I was petrified of adult males and, when anyone complimented me, I thought that they were going to abuse me."

 Hermansen continued to intimidate her, punching her arm whenever he saw her, not in a friendly or joking way, but painfully to assert dominance.